 4.1 Therapeutic indications

-Fycompa (perampanel) is indicated for the adjunctive treatment
+Fycompa (perampanel) is indicated for the adjunctive treatment of:

 - partial-onset seizures (POS) with or without secondarily generalised seizures in patients from 4 years of age and older.

 - primary generalised tonic-clonic (PGTC) seizures in patients from 7 years of age and older with idiopathic generalised epilepsy (IGE).